-Welcome to the sous vide time and temperature calculator.
-To view the time and temperature information for an item just select it from the menu below.
+Welcome to the Amazing Food Made Easy sous vide time and temperature charts.
+To view the recommended cooking suggestions for an item just select it from the menu below.
 You can also view all the sous vide time and temperatures.

 Short ribs are a classic "must make" sous vide dish that can really showcase just how unique sous vide food can be.
-The classic sous vide preparation is to cook them at 131&def;F for 36 to 72 hours.
+The classic sous vide preparation is to cook them at 131&def;F (55°C) for 36 to 72 hours.
 For a more traditional result you can use any of the braise-like temperatures for a few days.

 Short ribs are a classic "must make" sous vide dish.
 Due to the high fat content they can be cooked anywhere from 131°F to 185°F (55°C to 85°C) for 12 hours to 3 days and the final dish will greatly depend on the time and temperature you use.
 The end result will range from a traditional braise-like texture to a chewy steak, or anything in between.

 Be sure you aren't confusing beef back ribs with the short ribs.
 They are a much more tender cut that needs different cooking times.